jackrugile/start-making-games/notes.md

 	- down
 	- spike (hold)
 - if time is running low, ditch the step by step juice/polish and add it all at once
+- at end, determine if code font-size can be bumped up
+- make paddle rotate/react to ball hit

 ---